-The Summer Bridge program for SCAMP is held in conjunction with SPECTRA during the Summer II Session.
-Eligible students selected to enroll in the SCAMP program will register for two courses in the Summer II session: Pre-Calculus, the accompanying Lab, and Calculations in Chemistry.
-All courses emphasize the concepts and skills that are required for all science and mathematics majors.
-The a complementary Pre-Calculus Laboratory is homework and tutoring support Lab will meet under the supervision of an outstanding mathematics professor for approximately two hours every day, Monday through Friday.
+Eligible students, selected by the Mathematics and Sciences professors will register for two courses in the Summer II session: Pre-Calculus, the accompanying Lab, and Calculations in Chemistry.
+All courses emphasize the concepts and skills that are required for all science majors.
+The complementary Pre-Calculus Laboratory is homework and tutoring support Lab will meet under the supervision of an outstanding mathematics professor for approximately two hours every day, Monday through Friday.
 In addition, SCAMP students will have special tutors to assist them and keep them on track.
 Students will receive five (5) hours of college credit once they have passed the courses during the Summer II session.
 SCAMP students may receive a stipend for Fall, and once each year thereafter; however, any stipend award is contingent upon the College’s current funding.

-- If student has taken an "AP" mathematics course, please submit AP scores as soon as possible.
+• Students having taken an "AP" mathematics course should submit AP scores as soon as possible

-The deadline for the SCAMP Summer Program is May 1, 2013.
-There are only fifteen spaces available, so you are strongly urged to apply early.
+The deadline for the SCAMP Summer Program is May 16, 2016.
+There are only fifteen spaces available, so you are strongly urged to APPLY NOW.

-If you have any questions about this program please contact the director, of SCAMP:
+If you have any questions about this program please contact the director of SCAMP at email@example.com

 SCAMPers are required to attend a mathematics workshop for Calculus (MATH 120) as well.
 Students participating in the Science/Technology/Engineering/Mathematics track will be eligible to participate in other South Carolina Alliance for Minority Participation (SCAMP) programs.
 These programs are designed to maximize the students’ best chances for success in science, technology, engineering, and mathematics